app-generator/app-generator/docs/source/technologies/nextjs/drizzle-orm.rst

 Configuring Drizzle
 -------------------

 Create a ``drizzle.config.ts`` file in the application root.
 Use `defineConfig() <https://orm.drizzle.team/docs/drizzle-config-file/>`__ function from ``drizzle-kit`` to set Drizzle configurations.
 It should specify the source `schema` path, an `out` directory for storing generated Drizzle migration files, the database dialect and the Postgres server ``url`` with credentials:

-..	code-block:: typescript
+..	code-block:: javascript
 		:caption: ./drizzle.config.ts
 		:emphasize-lines: 9